 - Casual biking

 - Playing with your kids

-You can also use thermogenics like these to increase calorie burn but remember- as soon as you stop taking it you are no longer burning excess calories.
+You can also use thermogenics to increase calorie burn but remember- as soon as you stop taking it you are no longer burning excess calories.
 It is better to find an effective weight loss method that is centered around diet or exercise for overall health.